kate-ferguson/working-with-design/content/_index.md

       - url: /uploads/navy-wheatley.png
         alt: Aqua blue tree with navy blue background
         caption: Wheatley Park School
-  - _bookshop_name: left-right-block--quote
-    title: WHAT IS FOREST POSITIVE PRINTING
-    heading: We plant trees to counteract your printing's impact
-    text_block: >-
-      Forest Positive printing is extending the Forest Positive evolution into the print space.
-It allows organisations to actively contribute to more trees being planted than those pulped into printing paper.
-Forest Positive printing moves beyond reducing waste and transforms essential business printing from a negative environmental footprint to a positive force for reforestation and ecological renewal.
-    quote: >-
-      “What we are doing to the forests of the world is but a mirror reflection of what we are doing to ourselves and to one another.”
-    author: Chris Maser
   - _bookshop_name: centered-block--low
     heading: What is Forest Positive
     text_block: >-